InformaticaCloudApplicationIntegration/Service-Connectors/README.md

 # Service-Connectors
-This repository houses the Cloud Application Integration Service Connectors that would be created by anyone.
+This repository houses the Cloud Application Integration Service Connectors that are meant to be created, distributed, shared, updated by anyone who wants to contribute